Year 10 GCSE Art Textiles

 Assessment Prep – design and develop an idea.

-Art History/Context – students will be introduced to lots of artists/designers based on their ideas, they will all study Sheila Hicks.
+Art History/Context – students will be introduced to lots of artists/designers based on their ideas, they will all study an artist of their choice.

 Assessment